-This spreadsheet will be sent out in early July and it due back to the Physical Plant and Instructional Support program monitor by December 13, 2021.
-The data collected will be for the FY 2018-19 instructional equipment expenditures, FY 2021-22 year's need, and the next five years (if the district has a plan available).
+This spreadsheet will be sent out in early July and is due back to the Physical Plant and Instructional Support program monitor by December 12, 2022.
+The data collected will be for the FY 2021-22 instructional equipment expenditures, FY 2022-23 year's need, and the next five years (if the district has a plan available).